BCM Kindergarten, Chandigarh Road, Ludhiana

-The school organised 9th Annual Athletic Meet for the students of LKG.
+The school organised Annual Athletic Meet for the students of LKG.
 The tiny tots won the appreciation of the audience by marching together gracefully while holding different colour flags.
-The cultural items presented by students to embellish the events captivated the hearts of the audience.
-The children took part in the different games planned for the day.
+The cultural item presented by students captivated the hearts of the parents (audience).
+The ground was tastefully decorated.
 Gunveer Singh of LKG administered the oath to his fellow mates.
-Little munchkins participated in balance race, drag the ball, obstacle race, pick and run race, kangaroo race.
-The fun-filled games for the audience provived ‘icing’ on the cake.
-Headmistress Ritu Syal stated that sports instill values that help students to cruise through life with honesty and responsibility.
-Principal Mr. D.P Guleria appreciated the efforts of the students and the teachers and declared the meet closed.
-The winners and the participants were awarded medals .
+Little Munchkins enthusiastically participated in Balance Race, Drag the Ball, Obstacle Race, Pick and Run Race, Kangroo Race and left the audience spellbound.
+The fun-filled games for the audience was icing on the cake.
+Headmistress Ritu Syal stated that sports instil plenty of values that help students to cruise through life with honesty.
+Principal DP Guleria appreciated the efforts of the students and teachers and declared the meet closed.
+The winners and participants were honoured with medals.

 Tribune Shorts